How to hire great engineers

-Alas, you probably do not even need their tools and processes in the first place.
+Imitating what large companies do will not give you the same results.
+It can even be harmful.
+Chances are, your company does not need their processes in the first place.
 You might start needing them much later when your company is itself a large one, but not today.
-Today your company is in a completely different place, building a completely different culture.
+Today your company is in a different state, building a completely different culture.

-You need to hire smartly.
+You need to hire according to your current needs.

 How to hire great engineers